Hala-H/CaseInterviewPrep/SampleCases/RFID-Library.md

   <li> RFID tags can be scanned in bulk </li>

   </ul>

+## Framework

-  <p> Okay, can I get a couple of minutes to structure my approach and reach a promising solution? </p>
+  <p> Okay, can I get a couple of minutes to structure my approach and reach a promising solution </p>

   <p> I believe the factors that we can look into are: cost, functionalities, risks </p>
   Costs: